 Biblically speaking, often with a blessing comes a warning.
 In this case, the warning for our teens is that if they choose to not work at the first two approaches, then there will just be a lot of consequences, tension, turmoil, and problems that will arise.

 By nature, when we choose to defy things that are designed for our good, our protection, and for our growth, there are consequences.
 Although we hope none of Team Sniff chooses this approach, we do speak to it as a choice– just not a very healthy or helpful choice– both in the short term or the long term.

 We can’t reiterate it enough: the goal is not to control, but to create healthy, God-centered, family-oriented relationships that ultimately help our children on the journey to adulthood and beyond.

-Final Thoughts Before You Make Your Own Teenage Dating Policy
+Final Thoughts Before You Make Your Own Christian Teen Dating Policy

 Remember, God gave you the kids you have, and He knew you would need to lean on Him to parent them.
 Trust Him to guide you to do what works best for your crew.